 - Reserving inventory quantities at checkout, deducting form in-stock inventory at order processing and shipment

 - Supporting backorders with enhanced options for negative thresholds

 In this article above, we have discussed some basic information about the multi-source inventory system.
-At ConnectPOS, we also have our own MSI system which compatible with multiple eCommerce platforms, support purchase order management, and vendor/supplier management.
+At ConnectPOS, we also have our own MSI system which is compatible with multiple eCommerce platforms, supports purchase order management and vendor/supplier management.
 Please feel free to reach out to us if you have any further questions!